PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 ### Grader position

-_Supervised by Prof. Alan Kaplan (Fall 2025)_
+_Supervised by Prof. Alan Kaplan (Spring 2026)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#126-grading`)_

 **Description:**

-This position grades the programming assignments and programming exam, in Java.
+This position has changed slightly for Spring 2026:  It will involve a combination of (a) grading some assignments and (b) leading code reviews with students for other submissions.

-Graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
+For the first few assignment, graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
 A detailed rubric is included.
 The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.
+These grading sessions are in-person.
+See the schedule below.

+In addition, graders will schedule 10-minute code review sessions with students.
+This will provide an opportunity for students to ask questions and get real-time feedback about their submissions.
+These sessions are scheduled asynchronously, most likely by Zoom.
+(We are still working out the details.)

-**Responsibilities (~2 hrs/week):**
+**Responsibilities (~2-3 hrs/week):**

 - Help grade COS 126 programming assignments and the programming exam.

+- Perform code reviews with students.

-- Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-6:30pm** to review the rubric and complete all grading synchronously.
+- Attend  grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.

-- Must be able to commit to attend the grading meeting for the entire semester.
+- Must be able to commit to attending these specific sessions.  **No exceptions**.
+Please check your calendars for availability.
-  - Tuesday, September 9
-  - Tuesday, September 16
-  - Tuesday, September 23
-  - Tuesday, September 30
-  - Tuesday, October 7 (midterm week)
-  - Tuesday, October 28
-  - Tuesday, November 4
+  - Tuesday, Feburary 3
-  - Tuesday, November 11
+  - Tuesday, Feburary 10
-  - Tuesday, November 18
+  - Tuesday, Feburary 17
-  - Tuesday, December 2
+  - Tuesday, April 27 (READING WEEK)

+- We will also schedule some group meetings after these dates to discuss code reviews.
+So your Tuesdays from 4:30-7:00 should generally be free.

+- We will provide a scheduling service that allows students to sign up to meet with you to discuss their solutions.
+These code reviews will be scheduled asynchronously.
+You will typically schedule up to twelve (12) 10-minute review sessions per week (approximately two hours total).
+A student code review sessions is a peer-feedback session where you help students improve their code by offering constructive feedback, suggesting improvements, and sharing COS 126 best practices to improve logic, clarity, efficiency, and overall design.

 **Requirements:**